gear-foundation/gear-wiki/docs/gear/glossary.md

 ### Substrate

-Substrate is the modular framework for building customized blockchains and the foundation for the whole Polkadot ecosystem.
+Substrate is the modular framework for building customized blockchains and the foundation for the whole DotSama ecosystem.
 Substrate allows developers to quickly build and launch a blockchain that will be capable of connecting to the Polkadot or Kusama networks.

 ### Transaction